“We want to halve the pain of a billion people, then halve it again, and again.”

 On the patient side:

-Work on guilt of having the disease.
+• Work on the guilt of having the disease.
 It’s not your fault.

 The current environment we treat chronic pain in has made this very difficult.
+Different schools of thought and positions on the therapeutic spectrum are pitted against one another.
 The reality is we have to find ways around this.
-The way we’re trying clearly is not working for most patients.
-And we think we can do much better.
-It's Not in Your Head podcast and The Empower You Foundation are not just about educating patients, but practitioners too, so we can truly improve outcomes on a large scale.
-THIS is how we create meaningful change together.
+The way things currently are clearly is not working for most patients.
+It's Not in Your Head podcast is about educating patients and clinicians so we can truly improve outcomes on a large scale.⁣ THIS is how we create meaningful change, together.

 At the heart of all change is purpose.
-Dan and I are on a mission to educate and empower more pain patients to take back control of their lives despite complex, challenging diagnosis.
+Dan and Juz are on a mission to educate and empower more pain patients to take back control of their lives despite challenging diagnosis, create resources that support clinicians in diagnosis and treatment, and improve commujication and understanding between the two grounds.